fdonnet/ubik_accounting/README.md

 At the root of the repository.
 "Mount" the dependencies with Docker by running this command in your terminal:

-`docker compose up`
+`docker compose -f .\docker-compose.yml -f .\docker-integration-tests.yml up -d`

-> It will "mount" 4 containers:
+> It will "mount" all backend containers:
 >
-> - Redis: cache
+> - Redis: cache (one for webapp, one for Yarp proxy)
 > - Rabbitmq: message bus
 > - Keycloak: auth external provider with a example realm file loaded at the start
-> - Postgres: database
+> - Postgres: database (one with serveral DBs)
+> - Pgadmin: to admin your dbs if needed
+> - Apis: backend apis (security/accounting) for integration testing

 ### Ready to play

-#### For the api, in another terminal windows, at the root again
+#### Run backend Apis

 `dotnet run --launch-profile https --project ./src/Ubik.Accounting.Api/Ubik.Accounting.Api.csproj`

-You can now access Swagger here <https://localhost:7289/swagger> (click on authorize before trying an endpoint)

-#### For the Blazor app, in another terminal windows, at the root again
+`dotnet run --launch-profile https --project ./src/Ubik.Security.Api/Ubik.Security.Api.csproj`

+#### Run Yarp proxy

+`dotnet run --launch-profile https --project ./src/Ubik.YarpProxy/Ubik.YarpProxy.csproj`

+#### Run Blazor app

 `dotnet run --launch-profile https --project ./src/Ubik.Accounting.WebApp/Ubik.Accounting.WebApp.csproj`

 And now, you can access the very first version of a the Blazor 8 webapp here <https://localhost:7249>

 *Don't change the ports of the api and the blazor apps.
 It's hard coded in the Blazor prj (need to be changed) because no service discovery for the moment.*
+*In Debug, create a multiple project startup that runs all this stuff*

 ### All the things are up